jalajpachouly/multilable-prediction/README.md

 ## Dataset

-The dataset should be a CSV file named `data_ml_1.csv` located in the `dataset` directory.
+The dataset should be a CSV file named `dataset.csv` located in the `root` directory.
 It must contain the following columns:

 - `report`: The textual description of the bug report.
 - `type_blocker`, `type_bug`, `type_documentation`, `type_enhancement`: Binary columns indicating the presence of each label.